What is the refund policy for Summer virtual workshops?

 How do I know if a virtual workshop is appropriate for my student?

 Students should have basic typing knowledge and be able to navigate their way around a computer (ie: understand how to open up a new browser, type in a URL, point and click, use a mouse, etc).

 Yes, we offer financial aid.
 You can fill out the financial aid form via www.techkidsunlimited.org/financialaid.

 What is the size of each virtual classroom?

 Each workshop will remain small with an average of no more than 15 students per class.
-Should a class exceed this at any point, breakout rooms will be created to ensure students receive enough attention.

 How many staff members are in each virtual classroom?